theintern/intern/CONTRIBUTING.md

 ### Getting started

 The first step in creating an update is making sure you can build Intern and run the self tests.
-All of Intern’s build and test processes are handled through `npm` scripts.
+All of Intern’s build and test processes are handled by `pnpm` through `pnpm` scripts.

+0. Install Node 10+ and `pnpm`
 1. Fork this repository and clone your fork
-2. In the repo, run `npm ci` to install development packages
+2. In the repo, run `pnpm install` to install development packages
+3. Run `pnpm run build` to build all the packages
-3. Run `npm test` to run the Node-based self-tests
+4. Run `pnpm test` to run the self-tests locally
-4. Run `npm run test:chrome` to run the self-tests in Chrome (“edge”, “firefox”, and “safari” are also available)
+5. Run `npm run test:chrome` to run the self-tests in Chrome (“edge”, “firefox”, and “safari” are also available)

 > 💡 Intern requires at least Node 10.0.0 to build and run.